Planning & construction: Red shared trail „MONTI MOTTI“ in Ascona-Locarno

 The trail construction is a gradual, dynamic process.
 Every day brings new challenges for the A-Team – whether it's moving stones or raising the trail's elevation on particularly steep sections.
 Some bends take two to three days, while other sections can be optimized with small drainage systems or root stabilization.
 What matters here is teamwork, creativity, expertise, and open communication.
 The result is impressive: Monti Motti is a unique shared trail that combines technical challenges, playful elements, and stunning scenery.

-After approximately 60 days of construction in the summer of 2025, our A-team, led by Gerry Bruno and Pablo The mission has been more than fulfilled: The «Monti Motti» offers both mountain bikers and hikers the opportunity to experience the trail instead of just passing through it, and to discover the landscape of Locarno in all its facets.
+After approximately 60 days of construction in the summer of 2025, our A-team, led by Gerry Bruno and Pablo The mission has been more than fulfilled: The «Monti Motti» offers both mountain bikers and hikers the opportunity to experience the trail instead of just passing through it, and to discover the landscape of Ascona-Locarno in all its facets.

 Incidentally, a roughly 900-meter-long trail is also being built along the Cardada River in Locarno.
 It's very playful, with many options, and a real scenic highlight.
 More details to follow soon.